MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/always-on-vpn-technology-overview.md

 ## Domain Name System (DNS)

-Both internal and external Domain Name System (DNS) zones are required, which assumes that the internal zone is a delegated subdomain of the external zone (e.g., corp.contoso.com and contoso.com).
+Both internal and external Domain Name System (DNS) zones are required, which assumes that the internal zone is a delegated subdomain of the external zone (for example, corp.contoso.com and contoso.com).

 Learn more about [Domain Name System (DNS)](../../../../networking/dns/dns-top.md) or [Core Network Guide](../../../../networking/core-network-guide/core-network-guide.md).